andela-cnwokocha/readers-club/README.md

 This class defines behaviors and properties applicable to all club members (Students or Staffs).
 It is an abstract class extended by the Student and Staff classes.
 ###### Methods:
 The properties applicable to all members are  the full name, date of birth, date of registration, phone number, and the gender.
 Hence, the methods defined in this class are mostly getters and setters for these properties.
 Other methods are
-`borrowBook(Book book)` - allows a member borrow a book.
+`makeBookRequest(Book book, ClubManager club)` - allows a member borrow a book.
-`returnBook(Book book)` - when a book is returned, the number of copies of that book is increased.
+`returnBook(Book book, ClubManager club)` - when a book is returned, the number of copies of that book is increased.
-`isBookBorrowed()` -  checks if the member borrowed a book.
+`collectRequestedBook(Book book, ClubManager club)` - returns true if the clubmanager gives the member the requested book.
-`getBookBorrowed()` - returns the book that was borrowed by the member.
+Other methods are also defined.

 #### Book class